sajjadGG/book-python/basics/control-flow/membership.rst

     * O(1) - ``in frozenset``
     * O(1) - ``in dict``

-* More information in :ref:`Performance Optimization Contains`
+* More information in `Performance Optimization Contains`

 Contains